Euro Nymphing for Grayling in Scotland

 How heavy should your grayling and trout nymphs be? (what is most effective?)

 Choosing the right nymph depends on many factors.
 How deep is the stretch you fish?
 How much flow?
 Do you want to tickle the bottom(gravel runs) or hover above it (snaggy runs).
 The heavier jig heads will sink quicker in higher water and often act as a sacrificial nymph, to get the others down to the zone of effectiveness.
 On days where the water is low and clear, it definitely pays to go down to the smaller, more imitative nymphs.
 Jig head hooks are more effective, because as the nymph bounces along the bottom, the hook is turned upward, so less likely to get snagged.

 One, Two or Three Flies when fishing for Winter Grayling?

 I prefer fishing a team of three nymphs.
 I use a small profile fly on the top dropper.
 This is because, if you are fishing a pool with a uniform bottom, the flow of water just below the surface is faster than on the riverbed.
 A smaller fly, in the faster current, equals less drag.
 Importantly less of a chance of the top fly, dragging the lower two in an unnatural presentation.

-I use a weighted Caddis pattern on the point fly, when fishing a 3 fly cast.
+The point fly often serves one purpose, to get the nymphs to the correct depth.
+These can be Caddis imitations, eggs or any nymph tied with a heavy bead, or double bead.
 There are two droppers above that, each 12 inches apart.
 The middle dropper catches more fish when fishing a team of 3 flies, like this.
 If you pick a mid-weight nymph, like a 3.5mm bead, you’ll find that the nymph is presented at a perfect level just above the anchor pattern.